ChristianSteger/Utilities/README.md

 # Package dependencies

 The following Python packages are required to run Utilities: NumPy, Matplotlib, Shapely and netcdf4.
-Running the example and the tests requires the additional packages Xarray, pyproj, cartopy, descartes and Fiona.
+Running the example and the tests requires the additional packages Xarray, pyproj, cartopy and Fiona.
 The *Remap* functions require [CDO](https://code.mpimet.mpg.de/projects/cdo/) to be installed and to be available in the terminal.

 # Installation